Board of Directors

 JOIN US IN THIS CRUCIAL FIGHT TO DEFEND THE TRUTH!

 THIRTY STATES HAVE INTRODUCED REPRESSIVE COPYCAT LEGISLATION

 Click on one of the states below to learn more about each bill.

-As of September 2, 2021, twenty-seven states have introduced some form of gag order measure with respect to racial justice, critical race theory, and the teaching of racial injustice in American history, with fourteen states having fully passed some version of them.
+As of MLK Day 2022, January 17th, thirty states have introduced some form of gag order measure with respect to racial justice, critical race theory, and the teaching of racial injustice in American history, with sixteen states having fully passed some version of them.

-Twenty-four states have introduced some form of gag order with respect to teaching concepts related to gender justice and equality among sexes.
-Seven states have introduced legislation to specifically ban teaching the New York Times’ 1619 Project, and six have introduced bills either imposing “patriotic education” or demanding access to public schools for “patriotic youth societies.”
+Thirty states have introduced some form of gag order with respect to teaching Critical Race Theory or concepts related to gender justice and equality among sexes.
+Nine states have introduced legislation to specifically ban teaching the New York Times’ 1619 Project, and six have introduced bills either imposing “patriotic education” or demanding access to public schools for “patriotic youth societies”.

 Following the blueprint of Trump’s EO 13950, eleven states have introduced equity gag orders that prohibit equity trainings for government entities, workforces, contractors, and grant recipients.
-Meanwhile twenty-six states have introduced equity gag bills targeting public schools (many of which also apply to universities and colleges).
-West Virginia and Montana have even gone as far as to make teaching “divisive concepts” related to systemic racism grounds for human rights complaints.
+Meanwhile twenty-nine states have introduced equity gag bills targeting public schools (many of which also apply to universities and colleges).
+Montana has even gone as far as to make teaching “divisive concepts” related to systemic racism grounds for human rights complaints.